-Regulation of postal services, phone, internet, radio and TV
+Regulation of postal services and electronic communications

 The Commission for Communications Regulation (ComReg) is a statutory body that regulates the communications sector in Ireland.